 Prospective elementary school teachers often take a slightly different path.
 They can enrol in elementary or early childhood education degree programs that focus on foundations of education and educational psychology, while providing instruction in each of the various subjects taught in grades K-8.

 Teacher Education Careers

 The career trajectory of people with a Teacher Education degree appears to be focused around a few careers.
-The most common career that users with Teacher Education degrees have experience in is Teacher, followed by High School Teacher, Elementary School Teacher, Principal, Retail Salesperson, Special Education Teacher, Food Server, Education Administrator, Water Transport Worker, and Teacher Assistant.
+The most common career that users with Teacher Education degrees have experience in is Teacher, followed by Elementary School Teacher, High School Teacher, Principal, Special Education Teacher, Education Administrator, Preschool Teacher, Music Teacher, Counselor, and Professor.